thepowersgang/rust_os/Notes/AsyncTake3.md

 Follow-on operations
 -------------------

-E.g. Filesystem metadata lookup, non-contigious/cross-device reads
+E.g. Filesystem metadata lookup, non-contiguous/cross-device reads

-Some file read operations (or even network operations) will result in multiple low-level operations (e.g. reading a 1MB block of a file from a filesystem with a 4KB block size, where the blocks are not contigious).
+Some file read operations (or even network operations) will result in multiple low-level operations (e.g. reading a 1MB block of a file from a filesystem with a 4KB block size, where the blocks are not contiguous).

 The lazy way is to serialise the multiple operations, keeping a stack of of async scopes that will need to repeat.
 - This is the use of the `AsyncStack` type above.